How To: Clean an AC Filter

 With just a little regular maintenance, you'll have clean conditioned air all year round.

-Though often overlooked, HVAC air filters are responsible for a mighty important job: keeping dust, dirt, and other debris out of the air we breathe indoors.
+Though often overlooked, air conditioner filters are responsible for a mighty important job: keeping dust, dirt, and other debris out of the air we breathe indoors.
 As they improve your air quality, they also get clogged with all of that aforementioned gunk, which makes cleaning them throughout the year vital for the sake of your health—and your wallet.
 When a filter is dirty, it forces the air conditioner to work harder in order to push air through its clogged fibers, using more energy to do so and thereby shortening its lifespan.
-Avoid high utility bills and mechanical problems down the road with these guidelines for how to clean an AC filter.
-Removing your filter once a month (or twice during seasons of high use) for either a cleaning or replacement should keep quality and energy use in check.
+Avoid high utility bills and mechanical problems down the road by keeping the air conditioner filter clean.
+Removing it once a month (or twice during seasons of high use) and assessing it for either cleaning or replacement should keep quality and energy use in check.